-One approach to oral androgen delivery is to chemically modify T in a way that makes it resistant to metabolism by the liver.
-This method was used more than 40 years ago when methyl-T was developed.
-However, methyl-T has been associated with potentially serious liver toxicity and, although it is approved in the United States, it is rarely prescribed as a result.
+One approach to oral androgen delivery is to chemically modify testosterone in a way that makes it resistant to metabolism by the liver.
+This method was used more than 40 years ago when methyl-testosterone was developed.
+However, methyl-testosterone has been associated with potentially serious liver toxicity and, although it is approved in the United States, it is rarely prescribed as a result.
 Some countries, such as Germany, have banned its use.

-Another oral T delivery approach, originally developed in the 1970s, was to create orally active T prodrugs by combining T and fat-like molecules to create a T-ester.
-A T prodrug is an inactive version of T that is converted by natural enzymes in the body to T. While T prodrugs sufficiently avoid first-pass liver metabolism, there have been a number of challenges related to the clinical use of these early formulations, including inconsistent absorption into the lymphatic system, insolubility issues and the influence of fat content in food, all of which can lead to variable T levels.
+Another oral testosterone delivery approach, originally developed in the 1970s, was to create orally active testosterone prodrugs by combining testosterone and fat-like molecules to create a T-ester.
+A testosterone prodrug is an inactive version of testosterone that is converted by endogenous enzymes in the body to testosterone (active form).
+While testosterone prodrugs sufficiently avoid first-pass liver metabolism, there have been a number of challenges related to the clinical use of these early formulations, including inconsistent absorption into the lymphatic system, insolubility issues and the influence of fat content in food, all of which can lead to variable testosterone levels.
 These issues often create unpredictable clinical responses and poor efficacy.
-Finally, even when target T levels are achieved, T is rapidly cleared by the body once it reaches the bloodstream, thus requiring either frequent dosing or high and unsafe levels of T in order to maintain the desired therapeutic effect throughout the day.
-For example, we believe that these limitations have negatively affected the clinical and commercial success of Andriol®, an oral T undecanoate product marketed outside the United States by Merck & Co., Inc. since the early 1970s.
-The published literature indicates that average serum T levels in response to Andriol are highly variable and that Andriol often yields an inadequate clinical response.
+For example, we believe that these limitations have negatively affected the clinical and commercial success of Andriol®, an oral testosterone undecanoate product marketed outside the United States by Merck & Co., Inc. since the early 1970s.
+The published literature indicates that average serum testosterone levels in response to Andriol are highly variable and that Andriol often yields an inadequate clinical response.

 Specific JATENZO formulation attributes include:

-JATENZO will be administered twice-daily, which we believe is a safe way to achieve clinical efficacy while avoiding concerns about peak serum T levels.
-Patients taking JATENZO will visit their physician's office one or two times after commencing JATENZO therapy to measure their serum T levels and potentially have their JATENZO dose adjusted, similar to the dose adjustment regimen used in connection with T gels and other T-replacement therapies.
+JATENZO will be administered twice-daily with food.
+Patients taking JATENZO will visit their physician's office one or two times after commencing JATENZO therapy to measure their serum testosterone levels and potentially have their JATENZO dose adjusted, similar to the dose adjustment regimen used in connection with testosterone gels and other testosterone replacement therapies (TRT).

-We believe JATENZO, once approved, will offer hypogonadal men and prescribing physicians a safe and effective oral T-replacement option and will have a number of advantages over the currently approved T-replacement therapies, including:
+We believe JATENZO will offer hypogonadal men and prescribing physicians a safe and effective oral TRT option and will have a number of advantages over the currently approved TRTs, including: